botaoishere/botaoishere/README.md

 `Next.js` · `React` · `TypeScript` · `Node.js` · `Python` · `Tailwind`
 `Prisma` · `Postgres` · `Redis` · `Docker` · `AWS ECS` · `Cloudflare Workers` · `Vercel` · `Railway`

 Comfortable anywhere there is a terminal.
-Most of what I ship runs on a queue and a cron.
+Mos

 ---

 ## 🧠 How I work

-- **Ship before it is perfect, then fix it in public.** A shipped thing generates information.
-A perfect thing sitting in a branch generates nothing.
 - **Automate anything that takes two minutes by hand.** Twice is a coincidence.
 Three times is a script.
 - **Instrument first.** If I cannot measure it, I am not optimising it, I am guessing at it.
 - **Small tools over frameworks.** One file, no dependencies, no build step.
 It still runs in three years.